Mastercard/bundle-client-reference-app/README.md

 Case 14: [Remove in User Enrolled to Consumer Lifecycle Services](https://developer.mastercard.com/consumer-management/documentation/use-cases/#remove-in-user-cls)
   - Provides partial update capability of enrollment details by removing field values for a user enrolled to Consumer Lifecycle Services.
-  - Allows removal of user data without requiring all other existing enrollment details to be passed in the update request.
+  - Allows removal of user data without requiring other enrollment details to be passed in the request.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |